dmidlo/histdata.com-tools/docs/data-quality/report-compatibility.md

 top-level `quality_engine` key.
 Reports without intentional rule skips do not add `quality_engine`, preserving the prior optional-metadata behavior.

+## Fingerprint Topology Inspection Context

+Fingerprint topology-attention target summaries may include optional `inspection_context` using `histdatacom.timestamp-topology-inspection.v1`.
+Each evidence section contains `total_count`, `included_count`, `omitted_count`, `truncated`, a bounded `samples` list, and complete sample `limit_metadata`.
+Actionable sections link to the same stable remediation identity used by `quality_next_actions` through `code`, `action_kind`, `rule_id`, `flag`, and the copied target axis.
+Expected session closures are marked non-actionable and only provide context for suspicious gaps.

+This is a compatible optional v1 metadata addition.
+The default payload remains
+publish-safe: timestamp and row-position evidence is allowed, while absolute paths, credentials, complete quote rows, and raw row excerpts are not.

 ## Golden Fixtures

 Representative payload fixtures live under